ocj137/Ethics-in-Data-Science/EDS/README.md

 --------------------

-Now, a year plus into this meetup, I am less sanguine that much can be improved from within.
+Now, some time into this meetup, I am less sanguine that much can be improved from within.
 It seems to  me that the present computer business model, the survaillance economy, cannot be 'improved' from within, as I had hope before!

 At this point, the only we to proceed forward is to abolish this model.
-This will require both a technical modification, as well as a social one.
+This will require both a technical modification, as well as a social and political one.

 Technically, a possible solution might be implementing blockchain as way to insure privacy of data, as well as more transperancy of the transactions of data transactions.